 Schizophrenic patients smoke cigarettes more than the general population.
 This may be one reason that their rates of heart disease are two to three times higher.
 Helping to get the patients to cease smoking is an important job of the health care system.

 Schizophrenics have a 5 percent lifetime prevalence of suicide.
-Those at greatest risk are male, young, those with a previous attempts, family history of suicide, active hallucinations and delusions, drug use, co-morbid depression, poor adherence to treatment or recent loss (Hor & Taylor, 2010).
-Health care professionals and families need to recognize these risk factors and monitor patients appropriately.
-Adequate treatment and adherence to treatment is critical in the prevention of suicide.
+Those at highest risk are male, young, those with previous attempts, family history of suicide, active hallucinations and delusions, drug use, co-morbid depression, poor adherence to treatment or recent loss.3 Health care professionals and families need to recognize these risk factors and monitor patients appropriately.
+Adequate treatment and adherence to treatment are critical in the prevention of suicide.